 Born and raised in Cleveland, Ohio, I received a B.F.A. degree from Ohio University, attended graduate school at the University of Chicago, and completed my M.F.A. degree in painting at Kent State University.
 While attending the University of Chicago, I was fortunate to be part of a small-group seminar led by the late art critic Harold Rosenberg which instilled in me his belief that you learn and grow as an artist through the physical act of creating your artwork.

 Throughout the last two decades I have been experimenting and developing a method of painting that was recently featured in my solo exhibit at The Butler Institute of American Art.
-My work has also been exhibited in numerous venues, including the Cleveland Museum of Art, the Klutznick National Jewish Museum of Washington, D.C., the Southern Ohio Museum, and various galleries in New York, Chicago, San Francisco, Baltimore, Washington D.C., Cleveland, Columbus, and Pittsburgh.
-Currently I am represented by Bonfoey Gallery in Cleveland, Ohio and Art Access Gallery in Columbus, Ohio, where I live.
+My work has also been exhibited in numerous venues, including the Cleveland Museum of Art, the Klutznick National Jewish Museum of Washington, D.C., the Southern Ohio Museum, and various galleries in New York, Chicago, Atlanta, San Francisco, Baltimore, Washington D.C., Cleveland, Columbus, and Pittsburgh.